 No venue wants to put anyone at unnecessary risk.
 So, your venue won’t open until they are happy that they have all the measures in place to keep you, your guests, and their team safe.
 Once they can do that legally and safely, they will be keen on your wedding to go ahead and will work with you to make any adjustments needed.
 For example, reducing guest numbers, moving to a larger function room, having more of an outdoor focus, or adding a marquee extension to increase space for social distancing.

 How do you feel about it?

 Weddings are social events.
 During social distancing, there are certain parts of your wedding that won’t be able to go ahead as you have planned.
 This is incredibly hard for you both.
-Whether or not you continue as planned or you postpone will depend on several factors, but ultimately has to be your decision.
+Whether or not you continue as planned or you postpone will depend on several factors, but ultimately this has to be your decision.
 This will be dictated by what is important to you.

 If your wedding is all about having a party with 100+ guests and dancing, social distancing may involve too many compromises to your original plans.
 You could go ahead with an intimate wedding and postpone the large celebration until social distancing measures have been lifted.
 This is referred to as a sequel wedding.

 Perhaps, like many couples, your primary focus is that the two of you just want to be married, you will probably be comfortable adapting plans in whatever way you need to in order to make that work.

 Will our “on the day” suppliers be happy to be there?